otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/lecture-notes/01-introduction-to-chess.md

 This is a really basic script that holds some info for a given piece (mostly information about its position and where it's moving to).

+### MoveData.cs

+This script holds some data about moves - what tile they move from, what tile they move to, and whether a piece was already on the tile being moved to (`pieceKilled`).